top of page

 Glenmore exists for those moments.

-If you are approaching one, and you understand what this work requires, the next step is a readiness determination.
+If you recognise this moment and understand what this work requires, the next step is a readiness determination.

 bottom of page